steinwurf/storage-benchmarks/README.rst

 ============

-The storage-benchmarks repository is used for the performance comparison of different erasure coding libraries, currently Kodo, Jerasure, OpenFEC and the Intel Storage Acceleration library (ISA).
+The storage-benchmarks repository is used for the performance comparison of different erasure coding libraries, currently Kodo, OpenFEC and the Intel Storage Acceleration library (ISA).

 If you have any questions or suggestions about the benchmarks, please contact